mynona/vapor-oauth-example/README.md

 * Access tokens are valid only for 1 minute for testing purposes.
 * Refresh tokens have no expiration.

+All detailed outputs can be seen in the XCode console.

 # Learning resources

 I recommend the following book as it does not only explain the theory but takes you through the whole flow with the required code: